ryangalea23/truespan/Archive/TESTING_MAC_INSTALLER.md

 - No need to right-click → Open

 ### ❌ Failure (Not Notarized):
-- "TrueSpan Living can't be opened because Apple cannot check it for malicious software"
+- "Truespan Neighborhood can't be opened because Apple cannot check it for malicious software"
-- "TrueSpan Living is an app downloaded from the Internet.
+- "Truespan Neighborhood is an app downloaded from the Internet.
 Are you sure you want to open it?"
 - Requires right-click → Open to launch

 ---